teddylevent/Creating-a-Playbook/README.md

 - Setting up slack notifications and sending an email when an alert event occurs.
 - Automating system isolation based on user input.
 - Understanding the workflow of a SOAR playbook
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used